jw1912/bullet/README.md

 By default `lr-gamma` is set to 0.1, but no learning rate scheduler is chosen.
 It is highly recommended to have at least one learning rate drop during training.

-### CUDA

-Add `--cuda` to use CUDA, it will fail to compile if not available.
-Note that for small net sizes (generally unbucketed & hidden layer size < 256), CUDA may be slower than using the CPU.

-### AVX512

-Currently (at the time of writing) rustc does not emit avx512 via autovec, so if you have an avx512 cpu, switch to the nightly
-Rust channel and add the `--simd` flag to the run command to enable usage of hand-written SIMD.
-This comes with the caveat that hidden layer size must be a multiple of 32.

-As rust nightly is unstable
-and has a bunch of experimental compiler changes, there may be an overall diminished performance compared to compiling on stable, so I'd recommend testing the two on your machine.

 ### Resuming

 Every `save-rate` epochs and at the end of training, a quantised network is saved to `/nets`, and a checkpoint